CiscoLives/LTRATO-2001/docs/tasks/task1/step1.rst

 Step 1: Explore Lab Structure
 #############################

-**Value Proposition:** Understand the lab structure and the tools used in it.
+**Value Proposition:** Develop a comprehensive understanding of the lab's virtual environment architecture, facilitating seamless integration and utilization of Python and pyATS tools, enabling streamlined automation, efficient dependency management, and project isolation for enhanced productivity and consistency across scripting workflows.

 #.
 On the remote desktop, click the ``Terminal`` shortcut on the toolbar, once the terminal opens, on the dropdown icon, select ``ubuntu``.
 #.
 Ubuntu will run on our RDP Jumphost on top of Windows 10.
 In addition, the bash Linux shell will appear.